theonetruenerd/VenusLibraryDocumentation/docs/source/DebugAssist.rst

 https://github.com/theonetruenerd/VenusPackages/blob/main/DebugAssist.pkg

-The debug assist library adds one functions aimed at helping the user identify, understand, and fix runtime errors.
+The debug assist library adds one function aimed at helping the user identify, understand, and fix runtime errors.
 The function it adds is:

 - :py:func:`FullErrorAnalysis`